Antioxidant effect of polyphenols and natural phenols

 Blackberries are a source of polyphenols.

 A polyphenol antioxidant is a hypothesized type of antioxidant studied in vitro.
 Numbering over 4,000 distinct chemical structures mostly from plants, such polyphenols have not been demonstrated to be antioxidants in vivo.

 In vitro at high experimental doses, polyphenols may affect cell-to-cell signaling, receptor sensitivity, inflammatory enzyme activity or gene regulation.
-None of these hypothetical effects has been confirmed in humans by high-quality clinical research, as of 2020.
+None of these hypothetical effects has been confirmed in humans by high-quality clinical research, as of 2025.

-Sources of polyphenols
+Food sources

-The main source of polyphenols is dietary, since they are found in a wide array of phytochemical-bearing foods.
-For example, honey; most legumes; fruits such as apples, blackberries, blueberries, cantaloupe, pomegranate, cherries, cranberries, grapes, pears, plums, raspberries, aronia berries, and strawberries (berries in general have high polyphenol content) and vegetables such as broccoli, cabbage, celery, onion and parsley are rich in polyphenols.
-Red wine, chocolate, black tea, white tea, green tea, olive oil and many grains are sources.
-Ingestion of polyphenols occurs by consuming a wide array of plant foods.
+Polyphenols are found in brightly colored foods, such as blackberries, blueberries, black currants, cherries, cranberries, grapes, plums, raspberries, aronia berries, and elderberries.
+Some vegetables, such as kale, raw red cabbage, and raw red onions, contain polyphenols, as do red wines, chocolate, black tea, green tea, pecans, and cinnamon.